SHOOTING THE BLACK POWDER REVOLVER

 A Preface to John's Intemperate Philippic Regarding Brass Framed RevolversIf you have a brass framed revolver already, I hope you won't be too offended by what I say next.
 You see, I'm on a one-man crusade to stamp them out because they are mostly un-historical and brass is a soft and weak metal.
 On the other hand, if you don't care about historical accuracy and are happy to shoot light charges (the most fun kind of shooting anyway), then you will really enjoy your brass-framed pistol and you should just ignore the following rant.

-(and why you should ignore the following rant)
+(and why you might want to ignore the following rant)

 Another reason to ignore my rant is this: even the most ardent opponent of brass revolvers (like me) must realize that the extremely low price, the superb value for the money and the shiny attractiveness of pistols like Pietta's (lord give me strength to say it) "Confederate Navy" revolver are what attracts many people to our sport in the first place.
 In this regard, I (reluctantly) have to admit that the brass framed revolvers not only look pretty, but they shoot well, they are rugged (if not overloaded) and are a superb bargain.
 In short, they are a low cost, low risk introduction to the sport and in that respect, perform an invaluable service that even old curmudgeons like me have to appreciate.